AntonBorkivskyi/BikeSharing/README.md

 But as those stations were not popular and corresponding columns were not used in further work, the results are not included in the project.

 ##### Dependency between time and distance

+The first step of the experiment was the prediction of distance just based on the time of ride(seconds).
+In the second step to the time of ride was added information about cycler(a type of user: subscriber/customer, age, sex).
+In the third step to all previous features weather data was added: temperature(C), humidity(%), precipation(mm), wind speed(m/s) and cloudiness(%).

 During training linear regression on small part of dataset(100 - 1000 samples) accuracy on train was 50-60% while on test 20-40%.
 While increasing the number of samples to 10'000 accuracy has felt to 8-10% both on train and test.
 On the whole dataset, accuracy is 0.1%-0.8% depending on the number of features included and if weather data used.

 ![Results](linear_regression/results.png?raw=true "Results of model training")